 Here are a few joy-stealers that can quickly rob you of a glad heart and a positive outlook.

-- A complaining spirit hinders God from accomplishing all He can in a believer’s life.
+- A complaining spirit hinders God from accomplishing all he wants in a believer’s life.

 - A comparing spirit produces jealousy and covetousness.